- BY Nath Gbikpi

 The first thing to note is that there are different types of adoption:

-(i) The adoptive parents have been living together abroad for at least eighteen months; and
+(i) have been resident abroad for at least eighteen months; and

-(ii) The adoptive parents have been living together with the child for twelve months; and
+(ii) have been living together with the child for the twelve months immediately before the application; and

 De facto adoptions are a concept of the Immigration Rules.
 They do not “mean” anything under family law and do not grant parental rights to parents or nationality rights to a child.